majusko/pulsar-java-spring-boot-starter/README.md

 - `pulsar.namespace` - Namespace separation.
 For example: app1/app2 OR dev/staging/prod.
 More in [Namespaces docs](https://pulsar.apache.org/docs/en/concepts-messaging/#namespaces).
 - `pulsar.tenant` - Pulsar multi-tenancy support.
 More in [Multi Tenancy docs](https://pulsar.apache.org/docs/en/concepts-multi-tenancy/).
 - `pulsar.auto-start` - Whether the subscriptions should start on application startup.
 Useful in case you wish to not subscribe on some environments (dev,PoC,...).
 - `pulsar.allow-interceptor` - Whether the application should allow usage of interceptors and inject default interceptors with `DEBUG` level logging.
+It also switches on the Micrometer & Prometheus metrics collecting.
 - `pulsar.listener-name` - Multiple advertised listeners support - when a Pulsar cluster is deployed in the production environment, it may require to expose multiple advertised addresses for the broker.
 For example, when you deploy a Pulsar cluster in Kubernetes and want other clients.
 [Multiple advertised listeners docs](https://pulsar.apache.org/docs/en/concepts-multiple-advertised-listeners/)

 **Change only in case TLS is enabled** (By using `pulsar+ssl://` as `pulsar.service-url` value prefix.)